Shigeharu Aoyama: Early life

-Aoyama was born on July 25, 1952 in the Hyogo Prefecture of Japan.
-He graduated from the School of Political Science and Economics of Waseda University in 1979.
+Aoyama was born on July 25, 1952, in the Hyogo Prefecture of Japan.
+He graduated from Junshin Gakuin Junior and Senior High School in March 1971 and entered the Faculty of Letters at Keio University the following month.
+In February 1974, he withdrew from Keio University and sat for the entrance examination to the Department of Economics at Waseda University's School of Political Science and Economics.
+Aoyama graduated from the school of political science and economics of Waseda University in 1979.

 Career

 Prior to his election to the House of Councillors, Aoyama worked as a journalist and founded a think tank.
 A summary of his career is below: